adrn/MDM-Gaia/README.md

 publications or research products.
 Third, you must agree to include a standard acknowledgement (see below) in all research products that use data obtained through this collaboration.

-TODO: all observers, or only the observer who took the relevant data?

 ## Data rights